matthausen/wise_API/README.md

 Should:

-- Use the wise exchange API to monitor once or twice a day the GBPEUR conversion rate
+- Use the wise exchange API to monitor once or twice a day the GBP-EUR conversion rate

 - Should check if conversion rate is  more favourable than rate on 2-3-2021 (0.8660)

 - Should transfer a variable amount of cash to the destination account

-Technical reuirements:
+Technical requirements:

 - Should run 27/7 and be hosted on AWS or similar